Here are pictured two oxen, yoked together. They are partners together within the yoke, serving their master.

 However, none of us can do this on our own!
 We need His help to daily study and learn His Word, and to learn how to cooperate and yield to His leading.

 Often it is very difficult and painful to yield to our Yoke-Mate’s direction.
 Many times we agonize over the confines of His yoke.
 Yet we must never give up seeking to learn of Him, seeking to obey the Word of Yahuwah because He loves us abundantly, and He has our best interests in mind!

 How can we learn the spiritual lessons Father wants to teach us?

 We must begin to do what we can, in the natural realm!
-We can begin by learning His Word for ourselves, and hiding His Word in our heart:
+We can begin by learning His Word and hiding His Word in our heart:

-Thy Word have I hid in mine heart, that I might not sin against thee.
+Your Word have I hid in my heart, that I might not sin against You.
 (Psalms 119:11)

 God’s Word in our heart helps us to not sin, as this verse shows us.